 Looking for a quiet retreat but not quite ready to commit to a monastic life of daily 5 am meditation?
 Green Gulch Farm is one of three sites owned by the San Francisco Zen Center.
 Nestled in a valley in the Marin Headlands, Green Gulch is about 30 minutes from San Francisco but feels much more remote.

 Green Gulch offers guest accommodations for simple getaways.
-Complete silence is not required (except at the beginning of mealtime and during specific retreat sessions), but if your idea of privacy includes your own bathroom and extends beyond a rice paper screen between guest rooms, you may want to look elsewhere.
+Complete silence is not required (except at the beginning of mealtime and during specific retreat sessions), but if your idea of privacy includes your own bathroom and extends beyond a rice paper screen between the guest rooms and the common area, you may want to look elsewhere.

 From Top: The Lindisfarne Guest House Central Living Area, Guest Room, and Guest Room Exteriors (Photos: Travis Stansel)